Tunts/jqueue/README.md

 - delay: (INT) delay in seconds, default: 0 (optional);
 - tag: (STRING) new tag to the message, default: null;
 - callback (FUNCTION) the callback function (mandatory).

+Obs: if delay is set to 0, the delay will not be changed

 ```javascript
 // not delayed